The All-Together Quilt

 In 2008, after years of teaching art in after-school programs, I got the idea to teach quilting to young people in my town of Norwalk, CT.

 I remembered my after-school days, sitting at a quilt frame in the living room with my sister Hannah, and maybe a friend or two, hand-stitching quilts for the beds in our house.
 My mom, who was teaching herself to quilt alongside us, helped us design and piece the tops together on a sewing machine.
 Then we layered the quilt, and put it on the frame.
 My parents, Anne and Harlow Rockwell were children's book authors and illustrators, and they worked out of our house in Old Greenwich, CT.
 Our living room was a great place to relax, with adults nearby, and work on something slowly and attentively that was useful, beautiful and would soon make us feel proud every time we saw it or cuddled under it.
 I had an idea that I could replicate this kind of experience for kids in my town.

-I started working on The All-Together Quilt in 2014, and I am so proud, six years later, to share our story with you.
+I started working on The All-Together Quilt in 2014, and I am so proud to share our story with you.